5 Easy Steps to Creating a Break-Even Analysis

 - Determine fixed costs: Fixed costs are costs to keep your business operating, even if you didn't produce any products.
 To determine fixed costs, add up the cost of running your factory for one month.
 These costs would include rent or mortgage, utilities, insurance, salaries of non-production employees, and all other costs.
-In other words, fixed costs are all costs of your business except those directly related to producing your products.
-Let's say you determine your monthly total fixed cost at $25,000.
+Don't forget the cost to design the product and packaging, make the prototype, and maybe patent your product.

 - Determine unit selling price: Determine the unit selling price for your product.
-This price may change as you see where your break-even point is, but for now, let's say your unit price is $25.00 per book.
+This price may change as you see where your break-even point is.

-- Determine sales volume and unit price: The break-even point will change as the sales volume for this product and the unit price changes.
+- Determine sales volume and unit price: The break-even point will change as the sales volume for this product and the unit price change.

 - Create a spreadsheet: To do a break-even calculation, you will construct or use a spreadsheet then turn the spreadsheet into a graph.
 The spreadsheet will plot break-even for each level of sales and product price, and it will create a graph showing you break-even for each of these prices and sales volumes.